opennetworkinglab/aether-docs/developer/monitoring.rst

 then routes the alert to one or more receivers (e.g., an email address or Slack channel).

-.. note:: This section on alerts is specific to an  operational instantiation of Aether that is no supported.
+.. note:: This section on alerts is specific to an operational instantiation of Aether that is no longer supported.
 A port of this capability to Aether OnRamp (so it is available to anyone that wants to operate Aether) is pending.

 To add an alert for a component, create a `PrometheusRule <https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md>`_